-- A. The applicant for any land disturbing activity within the City's critical area is required to identify all plant and wildlife habitat areas subject to this program anywhere within the legally divided parcel proposed for development. - B. If there are plant and wildlife habitat areas within the parcel proposed for development, the applicant will prepare a plant and wildlife habitat statement which indicates the measures to be taken to meet the following requirements, as appropriate: - 1.
-Establish buffer areas for colonial water bird nesting sites so that these sites are protected from the adverse impacts of development activities and from disturbance during the breeding season;

-- 2. Provide that new water-dependent facilities are so located as to prevent disturbance to sites of significance to wildlife such as historic, aquatic staging and concentration areas for waterfowl; - 3.
+- A. The applicant for any land-disturbing activity within the City's critical area is required to identify all plant and wildlife habitat areas subject to this program anywhere within the legally divided parcel proposed for development. - B. If there are plant and wildlife habitat areas within the parcel proposed for development, the applicant will prepare a plant and wildlife habitat statement which indicates the measures to be taken to meet the following requirements, as appropriate: - 1.
+Establish buffer areas for colonial water bird nesting sites so that these sites are protected from the adverse impacts of development activities and from disturbance during the breeding season; - 2.
+Provide that new water-dependent facilities are so located as to prevent disturbance to sites of significance to wildlife such as historic, aquatic staging and concentration areas for waterfowl; - 3.
 Provide protection measures, including a buffer area, where appropriate, for other plant and wildlife habitat sites which may in the future be identified by State and Federal agencies as important plant or wildlife habitat areas; - 4.
-Protect and conserve those riparian forests of approximately three hundred feet or more in width required to support forest interior dwelling birds, as determined by methods described in the Critical Area Commission Guidance Paper Number 1, "A Guide to the Conservation of Forest Interior Dwelling Birds in the Critical Area"; - 5.
-To the extent practical, when development activities, or the cutting or clearing of trees, occurs in forested areas, maintain corridors of existing forest or woodland vegetation to provide effective connections between wildlife habitat areas; - 6.
+Protect and conserve those riparian forests of approximately three hundred feet or more in width required to support forest interior dwelling birds, as determined by methods described in the Critical Area Commission Guidance Paper Number 1, "A Guide to the Conservation of Forest Interior Dwelling Birds in the Critical Area";

+- 5. To the extent practical, when development activities, or the cutting or clearing of trees, occurs in forested areas, maintain corridors of existing forest or woodland vegetation to provide effective connections between wildlife habitat areas; - 6.
 Protect those plant and wildlife habitats considered to be of significance by the City of Annapolis; - 7.
-Protect natural heritage areas from alteration due to development activities or cutting or clearing so that the structure and species composition of the areas are maintained. - C. If a protected plant or wildlife habitat is not present within a parcel proposed for development, then a statement to that effect from a qualified expert must be submitted to the City. - D. In preparing the plant and wildlife habitat statement, the applicant is responsible for consulting with the DNR Department of Natural Resources; the Maryland Natural Heritage Program; the U.S. Fish and Wildlife Service; the City of Annapolis; and other relevant public agencies and private organizations for the purpose of assuring compliance with all applicable laws, rules and regulations. - (Ord.
-O-1-04 Revised (part), 2005) - A. Identification.
+Protect natural heritage areas from alteration due to development activities or cutting or clearing so that the structure and species composition of the areas are maintained. - C. If a protected plant or wildlife habitat is not present within a parcel proposed for development, then a statement to that effect from a qualified expert must be submitted to the City. - D. In preparing the plant and wildlife habitat statement, the applicant is responsible for consulting with the DNR Department of Natural Resources; the Maryland Natural Heritage Program; the U.S. Fish and Wildlife Service; the City of Annapolis; and other relevant public agencies and private organizations for the purpose of assuring compliance with all applicable laws, rules and regulations.

+A. Identification.

-An applicant for a development activity, redevelopment activity or change in land use shall identify all applicable Habitat Protection Areas using the process described in Section 21.54.120(B)(1) below and follow the standards contained in this section.
+An applicant for a development activity, redevelopment activity, or change in land use shall identify all applicable Habitat Protection Areas using the process described in Section 21.54.120(B)(1) below and follow the standards contained in this section.
 Habitat Protection Areas includes:

 - 1. Threatened or endangered species or species in need of conservation; - 2.
 Colonial waterbird nesting sites; - 3.
 Historic waterfowl staging and concentration areas in tidal waters, tributary streams or tidal and nontidal wetlands; - 4.
 Existing riparian forests; - 5.
 Forest areas utilized as breeding areas by forest interior dwelling birds and other wildlife species; - 6.
 Other plant and wildlife habitats determined to be of local significance; - 7.
 Natural Heritage Areas; and - 8.
-Anadromous fish propagation waters. - B. Standards. - 1.An applicant for a development activity proposed for a site within the CriticalArea that is in or near a Habitat Protection Area listed above; shall request review by the Department of Natural Resources Wildlife and Heritage Service (DNR WHS), and as necessary United States Fish and Wildlife Service (USFWS), for comment and technical advice.
-Based on the Department's recommendations, additional research and site analysis may be required to identify the location of threatened and endangered species and species in need of conservation on a site.
+Anadromous fish propagation waters-; - 9.
+Non-tidal wetlands and associated 25-foot buffers; and - 10.
+Any perennial or intermittent streams, and on sites larger than 40,000 square feet any ephemeral streams.